-Evaluation Ratings Definitions (Utilization of Small Business) Rating Definition Note

-Dark Blue/Exceptional

-Exceeded all negotiated subcontracting goals or exceeded at least one goal significant events and and met all of the other negotiated subcontracting benefit to small business goals for the current period.
-Had exceptional assist, promote, and utilize small business business (SDB), womenowned small business (WOSB), veteran-owned small business (VOSB) and service disabled veteran owned small business (SDVOSB).
-Complied with AMS, 3.6.1-3 Utilization of Small, Small Disadvantaged and Women-Owned, and Service-Disabled Veteran Owned Small Business Concerns (February 2009).
+Evaluation Ratings Definitions (Utilization of Small Business) Rating Definition Note Dark Blue/Exceptional Exceeded all negotiated To justify an Exceptional subcontracting goals or exceeded rating, identify multiple at least one goal and met all of the significant events and state how other negotiated subcontracting they were a benefit to small goals for the current period.
+Had business utilization.
+A singular exceptional success with initiatives benefit, however, could be of to assist, promote, and utilize small such magnitude that it constitutes business (SB), small disadvantaged an Exceptional rating.
+Ensure business (SDB), women- owned that small businesses are given small business (WOSB), veteran- meaningful, innovative work owned small business (VOSB) and directly related to the project, service disabled veteran owned rather than peripheral work, such small business (SDVOSB). as cleaning offices, supplies, Complied with AMS, 3.6.1-3 landscaping, etc. Also, there Utilization of Small, Small must have been no significant Disadvantaged and Women- weaknesses identified.
+Owned, and Service-Disabled Veteran Owned Small Business Concerns (February 2009).
 Exceeded any other small business participation requirements incorporated in the contract, including the use of small businesses in mission critical aspects of the program.
 Went above and beyond the required elements of the subcontracting plan and other small business requirements of the contract.
-Completed and submitted Individual Subcontract Reports and/or Summary